geo-tp/Bitcoin-Card-Wallet/README.md

 ```

 ## Saving the Seed Using RFID
-When you create or restore a wallet you have the option **to save your seed** on an RFID tag (optionnal). **This does not replace the necessity of writing down the words manually.**
+When you create or restore a wallet you have the option **to save your seed** on an RFID tag. **This does not replace the necessity of writing down the words manually.**

 **NOTE: You can save an existing wallet on an RFID tag** by using the **"RESTORE SEED"** option and write your seed words. **It will prompt you to save your seed on the RFID tag** during the restoration process.